ContextualAI/HALOs/README.md

     `conda activate halos`

 3. Determine whether you need a new dataloader.
-KTO doesn't use preference pairs, just outputs known to be good or bad.
+KTO doesn't use preference pairs, just knowledge of whether outputs are desirable or undesirable.
-   This means we can use dataloader.UnpairedPreferenceDataLoader.
+   This means we use dataloader.UnpairedPreferenceDataLoader.
+However, that dataloader assumes that you're working with datasets that originally contain preference pairs, like Anthropic HH or SHP.
    If you wanted a custom dataloader, you would implement it in the same Python file by extending the base DataLoader class.

-4. Write a trainer in trainers.py.
+5. Write a trainer in trainers.py.
 This should subclass either UnpairedPreferenceTrainer or PairedPreferenceTrainer depending on whether it uses pairs of preferences or not.
    If you need highly custom behavior that is not in either, then you can subclass BasicTrainer directly.

    KTO is simple to implement: we just subclass trainers.UnpairedPreferenceTrainer as trainers.KTOTrainer and overwrite the loss function definition.
 KTO has one hyperparameter, beta, which we can access via `self.config.loss.beta`: